Israel asks Saudis to let Mecca pilgrims fly direct from Tel Aviv | Business

 - Israel

-Israeli officials have also been seeking expanded permission for their airlines to fly over Saudi soil to Asian destinations.
 Saudi Arabia, Islam's birthplace, does not recognise Israel and has said nothing of possible bilateral developments during Biden's visit.
 Israel has also shied from drawing such links.
+But a person in Washington who was familiar with the matter said the new aviation deals sought by Israel could be announced around the time of Biden's visit, but that details still needed to be worked out and may not be completed in time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)